jgontrum/PCFG-EM/README.md

 |       | Signature: Index of new item in the signature
 |       | EMTrainer: Per rule probability update
 | 10    | InsideOutsideCache: Result of the bit concatenation of the map keys

+## Class Description
+### ProbabilisticContextFreeGrammar
+This class manages the PCFG that is represented by a set of rules and a startsymbol.
+To initialize the class, you have to give the constructor an istream object to a grammar (e.g. a read in file).
+It then reads the stream line by line and creates PCFGRule objects.
+The first line is reserved for the starting symbol.
+The rules within this grammar can be accessed either by a given lefthandside symbol or by a symbol, that is the first / second nonterminal on the righthandside of a rule (this is very usefull for the inside-outside algorithm).
+Internally, the rules are stored in a sorted vector.
+Asserting that the grammar cannot be changed after the creation process, we then can define intervals for each lefthandside symbol that are values in a map with lhs symbols as values.
+To avoid duplicating the rules for the inside-outside access approach, we crate a vector of constant pointers to rules for each case (symbol is the first / second symbol on the righthandside of a rule).
+Another usefull feature of this grammar is the ability to remove all rules with a probability of zero.
+To do this, it sorts the rules in the index by their probability score and deletes all rules with a zero probability in one step.
+After this, a reconstruction of the datastructures needed for the access functions is required.
+Eventhough this sound very inefficent at first, it actually increases the speed of further training iterations (see 'Optimization & Benchmark' for more details).

+### Signature
+To speed up the comparision of symbols, a signature is used to translate their string representaions to integers and vice versa.
+The implementations is quite simple: A hashmap maps strings (or other objects since the class is implemented as template) to their numeric equivalent and a vector of strings is organized in a way that the index of each item is its numeric representation.

+### PCFGRule
+A PCFGRule can only be created from a string that is automatically parsed.
+To do so, the constructor needs a reference to a signature as well, so it can translate the string of the symbols to numeric values.
+If the parsing fails, the whole object becomes invalid.
+Though lefthandside and righthandside cannot be changed, a PCFGRule object has a method to alter its probability value.
+Notable are a subclass 'Hasher' that is needed to compute the hashcode for integer representations of the symbols and the struct 'ProabilityComparator' that allow to sort PCFGRule objects only by their probability score.

+### InsideOutsideCalculator
+Here the algorithm to calculate inside and outside probabilities is implemented (based on 'Foundations of Statistical Natural Language Processing' by  Manning and Schütze).
+For each new sentence, a new instance of this calculator should be created, beacause it uses a cache to prevent the multiple calculation of the same data.
+The calculated estimates depend on the terminal symbols (base case of the inside algorithm), so it is not possbile to use same cache for multiple sentences.
+To calculate the inside estiamte of a symbol for a span, call 'calculate_inside' with a reference to the symbol, the index of the beginning of the span and to the end of the span.
+The outside probability is calculated by 'calculate_putside'.
+This method as well takes a reference to a symbol and a number of words to the left and to the right.
+Further details about the algorithms themselves can be found in the comments of the code.

+### InsideOutsideCache
+Each InsideOutsideCalculator object contains a cache to save the calculated values for the (Symbol, Integer, Integer) triples.
+This cache simply maps the triples to their score in two seperate hashmaps, one for inside and one for outside values.
+Instead of using a pair of pairs to represent the triple, the cache concatenates the bits of the three varibales to a 64 bit variable that is used as key in the maps.
+This approach makes the assumption, that sum of the bits of the variable does not exceed 64 bit.
+By choosing a 32 bit integer value for the symbol (more than enough space to store millions of symbols) and 8 bit integers for the two other variables, this criteria is matched.
+The two 8 bit variables store only information about the sentence itself and since sentences longer than 255 tokens should neither exist in a treebank, nor is et virtually possible to parse a sentence of this lemngth in adequate time, it should not be a problem.
+Here is an example for the bit concatenation:

+Let's assume we have the variables s, x and y where s is a 32 bit variable and x and y can store 8 bits.
+We set s = 123456, x = 3, y = 12.
+Now the bit pattern for the variables are now as following: s : 1110001001000000 x : 0011 y : 1100

+We copy the bits of s in the 64 bit buffer b: b : 0000000000000000000000000000000000000000000000001110001001000000 Now we concatenate it with x: b : 0000000000000000000000000000000000000000000011100010010000000011 And y: b : 0000000000000000000000000000000000000000111000100100000000111100

+This way, the three variables have been combined to one unique key without hashing (althoug it will be cashed again by the map).
+In the 'Optimization & Benchmark' section I talk about the performace of this procedure.

+### EMTrainer